 - They prefer to save time over money.

 - Focusing too much on monetary savings can be a turnoff.

 The top things customers want could be summed up in five words:

-Are you starting to see why professionalism is important, especially if you’re manning the helm of a work-from-home operation?
+Are you starting to see why professionalism is important, especially if you’re manning the helm of a work-at-home operation?
 Good.
-Now, let’s talk about how you can cultivate professionalism in your at-home office.
+Now, let’s talk about how you can cultivate professionalism in your home office.

 Tip #1: Create a Workspace